ogi-iii/nestjs-bff/README.md

 The supported types of API endpoint of this BFF is listed in below.

 - HTTP Request Proxy (GET / POST / PUT / PATCH / DELETE)
-  - which can authorize via session cookie by exchanging with the access token cached in Redis (OpenID Connect)
+  - which can authorize via session cookie with automatic exchange for the OpenID Connect access token cached in Redis
-- User authentication by Authorization Code Flow (OAUTH 2.0 / OpenID Connect)
+- User authentication via OpenID Connect Authorization Code Flow
-  - which automatically handles state, nonce, and PKCE (OpenID Connect)
+  - which automatically handles state, nonce, and PKCE

 ## Requirements